 An American Treasure comprises of 60 songs across four CDs, as well as a 52-page booklet containing previously unpublished photographs of Petty and his bandmates, family and friends.
 The booklet of rarities also features detailed, track-by-track liner notes by journalist Bud Scoppa, who drew upon previous interviews with Petty and new conversations with guitarist Mike Campbell, Tench and longtime Petty engineer Ryan Ulyate.

 Each CD in An American Treasure focuses on a specific decade in Petty’s career, with a mix of record racks, outtakes, alternate takes, B-sides and live material.
 All newly released recordings have been mixed by engineer Ulyate from sacred transfers of the original studio multi-track masters.
 All 60 recordings have been remastered for the collection by Chris Bellman at Bernie Grundman Mastering.
 Artwork for the set was created by artist Shepard Fairey from and the photographic image of Petty by Mark Seliger.

 Meanwhile, Mike McCready has teamed up with singer-songwriter KT Tunstall and Leah Julius from Thunderpussy to record a version of the late Tom Petty’s classic track, ‘I Won’t Back Down.’

 The musicians have released a video for the song which contains images of protests from around the globe.
 The cover release is to raise funds for Pearl Jam’s Vitalogy Foundation.
 McCready also produced the track.
 Tunstall, sings and plays acoustic guitar, bass, keyboard and percussion and Julius plays drums on the song.
-You can check it out here.

 Don’t forget you can keep up-to-date on all things Nova over on our Instagram page – follow us for all the craziness of radio life coupled with news, sports and LOTS of cool competitions!
 Click here…